Last Updated on 14 January 2026 by Cycloscope

 - Attached to saddle and seat post [up to 20l]

-Old-style saddle bags gone oversized are the concept behind bikepacking seat packs.
+Old-style saddle bags gone oversized is the concept behind bikepacking seat packs.
 This particular type of bikepacking bag is an essential part of a bikepacking set-up.

-Bikepacking seat packs are large enough to store a minimal bikepacking kit for a short solo trip without the aid of any additional bag.
+Bikepacking seat packs are large enough to store a minimal bikepacking kit for a short solo trip without the need for additional bags.

-A good seat pack should be totally waterproof and solidly anchored to its mounting points, to prevent them from swaying from side to side.
+A good seat pack should be totally waterproof and solidly anchored to its mounting points, to prevent it from swaying from side to side.

-Backpacking saddle bags usually feature external straps and cords to secure additional gear, great for shoes, and for having a raincoat handy.
+Backpacking saddle bags usually feature external straps and cords to secure additional gear, great for shoes and a raincoat.

 Please be extra careful when packing a large bikepacking seat pack.
-Make sure it is packed tightly and put the heavier items closer to the seat post, to avoid the risk of it sagging down and wearing on the rear tire.
+Make sure it is packed tightly and place the heavier items closer to the seat post to avoid the risk of it sagging and wearing on the rear tire.

 Pros & Cons of Bikepacking Seat Packs